WU-CVGL/BeNeRF/README.md

 ## 📢 News
+- `2024.09.24` We have completed the construction of the project homepage.
+You can access it by clicking this [link]([https://westlakeu-my.sharepoint.com/personal/cvgl_westlake_edu_cn/_layouts/15/onedrive.aspx?ga=1](https://akawincent.github.io/BeNeRF/)).
 - `2024.08.25` Testing and Evaluation Code have been released.
 - `2024.08.20` Training Code and datasets have been released.
 - `2024.07.01` Our paper was accepted by ECCV2024!!
 Congratulates to all collaborators!!